colorgeo.com

 Fig.1.
 Heavy mineral deposits in Beach sand.

-Investigation started: 1961 by Geological Survey of Pakistan around the cox’s bazar sea beach area and a number of precious heavy minerals were identified.
+Investigation started: in 1961 by the Geological Survey of Pakistan around the Cox’s Bazar sea beach area and a number of precious heavy minerals were identified.

 Raw sand: 20.5 million tons.